twotwoba/sync-storage/README.md

 ## Preconditions

 Before Listening target url, open it.(There is no such restriction in the source URL.)
+Otherwise, you need to manual sync data by reclick the `Sync Button`.